2019–20 Primera División de El Salvador: Pasaquina their spot

 On 3 of July, 2019 Pasaquina failed to meet the requirements that FESFUT had placed for clubs to be allowed to play in the Primera division, the club failed to pay off any outstanding debts.
 The club will be forced to sell their spot in Primera division.

 New club registered in the Primera Division

-On the 12th of July, 2019 a group of investors raised the capital and necessary funds to purchase the spot of Pasaquina, the club will be located the Ahuachapan department and will called Once Deportivo de Ahuachapan.
+On 12 July 2019, a group of investors raised the capital and necessary funds to purchase the spot of Pasaquina.
+The club will be located the Ahuachapan department and will be called Once Deportivo de Ahuachapan.

 Clubs moving stadium

 Several clubs announced that due to their home stadium not meeting new CONCACAF standards, minimal crowd numbers or/and their previous stadium not finishing their renovations in time.

 Jocoro will be playing at Jose Ramon Flores Berrios which is located at the La Union.

 FAS will be playing at the Estadio Cuscatlan which is located at San Salvador.

 El Vencedor will be playing at the Estadio Sergio Torres Rivera which is located at Usulutan.
 Independiente announced that while their home stadium is going through renovations they would be playing at the Estadio Sergio Torres Rivera which is located at Usulutan.